EnzoBnl/enzobnl/bd.md

 ### Compression
 A compression algorithm is applied by parquet, the compression unit being the **page**.

-Here are the supported algorithms, when set through *Spark 2.4.5* configuration `"spark.sql.parquet.compression.codec"`:
+Here are the supported algorithms, when set through *Spark* configuration `"spark.sql.parquet.compression.codec"`:
 - snappy (default)
 - gzip
 - lzo